 When it comes to the price, be sure to dig around for coupons!
 Depending on the store, you also might have a chance to haggle.
 Some secondhand and used appliance stores would love to turn over inventory, and you could save a couple of hundred dollars by simply asking.
 You also might be able to trade in older appliances for credit towards your new items.

 While buying newer, flashier appliances may seem like the way to go, the high cost of these appliances may force you to only partially furnish a property.
 Prospective renters generally have open minds and could be swayed by what appear to be bonuses.
 What’s a kitchen with a brand-new oven without a refrigerator to cool all the food?
 A fully stocked kitchen will have potential renters imagining their future life in your home, while an empty kitchen may send them running out the door.

 It’s not enough to furnish your rental property with just any old appliances.
 Take note of the existing appliances you already have, and try to purchase used ones that will make the flow of the kitchen cohesive.
 Imagine walking into a kitchen that has a matte black stainless-steel range oven, microwave, and dishwasher only to round the corner and see a stark white refrigerator.
 It makes buying used a lot more obvious, and you run the risk of ruining the aesthetic of the kitchen.
 This may even cause higher-paying renters to seek housing elsewhere.

 Along the same lines, pay attention to the interior design of your kitchen.
 Will an appliance be too bulky?
 Take up too much space?
 Will it add or detract from the natural beauty of the kitchen?
 Taking these small details into account can add to the value of your rental property, and determine what renters you attract.

-Do you have any tips for with used appliances?
+Do you have any tips for furnishing a rental with used appliances?

 Let us know in the comments!